Frontal lobe epilepsy: Tumors

 Tumors account for about one-third of all frontal lobe epilepsy cases.
-Low-grade tumors such as gangliogliomas, low-grade gliomas, and epidermoid tumors are most common, but many high-grade tumors were most likely once involved with seizures.
-Other lesions on the frontal lobe such as hamartomas and nodular heterotopias can cause frontal lobe symptoms as well.
-Birth defects such as vascular malformation are known to cause seizures, especially arteriovenous malformations, and cavernous angiomas.

 Head Trauma

-Head trauma frequently causes damage to the frontal lobe and can cause seizures directly or indirectly through gliosis.
 Seizures originating directly from head trauma usually occur within a few months, but occasionally they can take years to manifest.
-On occasion, encephalitis can cause frontal lobe seizures but it is most often associated with an affected temporal lobe.

-Genetic Cause

-The main genetic cause of frontal lobe epilepsy is an autosomal dominant disease called Autosomal Dominant Nocturnal Frontal Lobe Epilepsy, which involves mutations in 2 nicotinic acetylcholine receptor genes.
-A genetic mutation on chromosome 22 has also been associated with another genetic form of the disorder.

 Mechanism

 Due to the difference in brain processing and function as well as various surface anatomy landmarks, the frontal lobes have traditionally been divided into two major areas known as the precentral cortex and prefrontal cortex.

 Precentral cortex

 The precentral cortex (Brodmann area 6) is an area of the frontal cortex that is located directly anterior to the central sulcus and includes both the primary motor cortex and the supplementary motor area.
 Inputs that project to both of these areas arise from a variety of locations in the brain that integrate sensory stimuli including the primary motor cortex, the thalamus and corticospinal projections.
 These two areas along with several other main functional areas control both the preparation of motor movement as well as the execution of movements.
 These main functional areas are crucial to the development of the motor related symptoms associated with frontal lobe epilepsy focally when seizures are located within these defined areas.
 The major functional areas include: